ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Can act as a publisher in a pub-sub scenario, and update the keying material by publishing on a specific topic on a broker, which all the members of the group are subscribed to.

 Note that these methods of KDC-initiated key distribution have different security properties and require different security associations.
+Moreover, congestion control mechanism need to be implemented where Observe is used, see Section 4.5.1 of {{RFC7641}}.

 ## Retrieval of New Keying Material {#new-keys}